group-butler/GroupButler/README.md

 * * *

 Don't worry if in your log chat/private chat with the bot you will find a lot of messages marked with the #BadRequest tag.
-Most of them are users fault, check `config.lua` and your log for more info about the api response.
+Most of them are users fault, check `config.lua` and your log for more info about the api responses.

 * * *

 Note that this bot is not opensource because everyone can be able to clone it and run its own copy.
 It's opensource because everyone can take a look on how the bot works, and see which data are stored.
 There are some installation intructions just because why not.

+Moreover, I like to change redis keys where settings are stored often.
+So, please, if you are going to update your bot unsing `git pull`, take care to use `/aupdate` command too if needed (take a look to the comment near the `version` field in `config.lua`).

+* * *

 Everyone who will try to reach me via Telegram will be instantly blocked.
 I'm sorry but I won't give any kind of tecnical support, bacause of four reasons: I'm a noob, I have few time, the bot is very easy to install and lua is a very friendly programming language.